gocardless/bucket-store/README.md

 ### Disk adapter
 A disk-backed key-value store.
 This adapter will create a temporary directory where all the files will be written into/read from.
-The base directory can be explicitly defined by setting the `DISK_ADAPTER_BASE_DIR` environment variable.
+The base directory can be explicitly defined by setting the `DISK_ADAPTER_BASE_DIR` environment variable, otherwise a temporary directory will be created.

 ### In-memory adapter
 An in-memory key-value storage.
-This works just like the disk adapter, except that the content of all the files is stored in memory.
-This is particularly useful for testing.
-Note that content added to this adapter will persist for the lifetime of the application - this means that if used in tests, content added to a random test will be visible to all other tests unless explicitly removed.
-Generally this is not what you want, so it's recommended to explicitly reset the content before every test.
+This works just like the disk adapter, except that the content of all the files is stored in memory, which is particularly useful for testing.
+Note that content added to this adapter will persist for the lifetime of the application as it's not possible to create different instances of the same adapter.
+In general, this is not what's expected during testing where the content of the bucket should be reset between different tests.
+The adapter provides a way to easily reset the content though via a `.reset!` method.
 In RSpec this would translate to adding this line in the `spec_helper`:

 ```ruby
 config.before { FileStorage::InMemory.reset! }